josephaw1022/AbstractAlgebraTool/README.md

-## Abstract's class methods example
+## Abstract's class methods examples
+#### The Examples given are designed for the online editor accessible via the link at the top of this READMe.md file

 - ### GCD
     ---